-kea-dhcp6 Name Generation for DDNS Update Requests
+9.2.23.3 kea-dhcp6 Name Generation for DDNS Update Requests

-Each NameChangeRequest must of course include the fully qualified domain name whose DNS entries are to be affected. keadhcp6 can be configured to supply a portion or all of that name based upon what it receives from the client.
+Each Name Change Request must of course include the fully qualified domain name whose DNS entries are to be affected. kea-dhcp6 can be configured to supply a portion or all of that name, based upon what it receives from the client in the DHCPRE-QUEST.